tiagoprn/devops/raspberry/dockerpi/README.md

 32-bit and 256MB of memory.

 The raspbian image must be downloaded separately.
-To enable a non-interactive VM with ssh enabled (so that you can use ansible e.g.), you must run the `mount-raspbian...` script on this folder, setting your raspbian image file as an environment variable.
-This will create a ssh file on /boot, so that the ssh server will be automatically started on boot.
+To enable a non-interactive VM with ssh enabled (so that you can use ansible e.g.), you must run `make run-raspbian-ssh` on this folder.

-The run command on the Makefile exposes the raspbian vm on port 5022 of localhost, so that you can ssh into it like:

-`$ ssh pi@localhost -p 5022`

-So, if you need more VMs, just change the exposed port on the host to other numbers. ;)
+To run an interactive vm, just run `make run-raspbian-interactive` on this folder.

+To ssh into the ssh VM, run `make ssh-into-raspbian`.